Autonomic networking: Increasing size and complexity

 Another important aspect is the price of manually controlling huge numbers of vitally important devices of current network infrastructures.

 Autonomic nervous system

-The autonomic nervous system (ANS) is the part of the nervous system of the higher life forms that is not consciously controlled.
+The autonomic nervous system (ANS) is the part of complex biological nervous systems that is not consciously controlled.
 It regulates bodily functions and the activity of specific organs.
 As proposed by IBM, future communication systems might be designed in a similar way to the ANS.

 Components of autonomic networking

 As autonomics conceptually derives from biological entities such as the human autonomic nervous system, each of the areas can be metaphorically related to functional and structural aspects of a living being.
 In the human body, the autonomic system facilitates and regulates a variety of functions including respiration, blood pressure and circulation, and emotive response.
 The autonomic nervous system is the interconnecting fabric that supports feedback loops between internal states and various sources by which internal and external conditions are monitored.